iammuhammadumair/beefy-v2/src/features/data/README.md

   No, but chebiN is building one
 - can we run unit tests in CI?
   Yes, chebiN will setup
-- On fantom boost moo_boo_ftm-tomb, the "earnedOracleId" is "BIFI", but the "earnedTokenAddress" is "0xbF07093ccd6adFC3dEB259C557b61E94c1F66945" where on fantom, BIFI token address is "0xd6070ae98b8069de6b494332d1a1a81b6179d960".
+- On fantom boost moo_boo_ftm-tomb, the "earnedOracleId" is "Moovee", but the "earnedTokenAddress" is "0xbF07093ccd6adFC3dEB259C557b61E94c1F66945" where on fantom, Moovee token address is "0xd6070ae98b8069de6b494332d1a1a81b6179d960".
 The "earnedTokenAddress" points to the mooFantomBIFI token.
 Is this normal? what's going on?
   It is not.
 - What is "zero" in "sortConfig" => sortConfig.deposited === false && sortConfig.zero === false
   Zero mean "hide zero balance"